stevelorenz/build-vnf/ffpp/README.md

 In order to simplify and the build process on different platforms.
 The Docker container is suggested and used in this project to build the shared library.
 There is a [Dockerfile](./Dockerfile) and a [Python3 script](./util/run_dev_container.py) to automate the build process.

+In order to test the latest version, libraries are compiled directly from source code.
+To reduce the dev image size, unnecessary PMDs and some built-in DPDK applications are not compiled.
+The compile-time configuration uses this [config file](./config).
+It is copied to ${RTE_SDK}/build/.config into the Docker image.
+The built `ffpp:latest` image has size of about **1.8GB** size (the default build takes about 5GB size).
+This image includes some test utilities like gdb, valgrind, tcpdump.
+The Dockerfile and config can be further customized to reduce the image size.

-Make sure you have Docker CE installed.
+Make sure you have Docker CE (17.05 or higher) installed.
 The container image and shared library (.so file) can be built with following steps:
 (Because DPDK is compiled from the source code, the step of build the container image takes time.)

 ```bash